Skip to content

 Bottom Line

-While there are other apps in this domain, their setup might be slightly complicated, especially for non-tech enthusiasts.
+While there are other apps in this domain, like AnyDesk, Microsoft Remote Desktop, etc., their setup might be slightly different, especially for non-tech enthusiasts.

-On the other hand, this app from Google has wholly streamlined the remote setup process.
-What are your views on the same?
+On the other hand, this app from Google has wholly streamlined the remote setup process and uses the Google account with Chrome to control.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.